Search

 What Causes Chronic Myelogenous Leukemia?

 CML is caused by a problem with chromosomes.
 Chromosomes have pieces of DNA called genes.
 With CML, a piece of a chromosome breaks off and attaches to part of another chromosome.
 This forms a mutated (changed) gene called BCR-ABL.
-This gene then guides the body to make too many abnormal white blood cells.
+(This genetic change is sometimes also called the Philadelphia Chromosome.)
+The changed gene then guides the body to make too many abnormal white blood cells.

 Researchers aren’t sure why this happens.